Connect to your cloud server with SSH for this exercise.

 Install Node.js

-URLs (replacing jde with your name as you configured it during the DNS
+archidep.ch with your assigned subdomain, as you configured it during the DNS

 exercise):